3x3cut0r/pgp/README.md

 - executor55@gmx.de
 - executor55@gmail.com

-## You can also find this pgp file via openpgp.org
+## You can also find this PGP Public Key via openpgp.org
 https://keys.openpgp.org/

 ## Further you can send me a PGP encrypted message via FlowCrypt